60th Anniversary of the Volkswagen Karmann Ghia

 Technical manuals for the Kubelwagen and military Volkswagen appeared in 1940.

-In 1940 the Wolfsburg Volkswagen factory was finally operational, but car production was sporadic and inefficient.
-The factory turned out engines and chassis, but although steel presses were installed, it did not produce Volkswagen bodies, which continued being manufactured by hand by Porsche, Daimler-Benz and specialist karosseriewerkes.
+In 1940 the Wolfsburg Volkswagen factory finally became operational, but car production was sporadic and inefficient.
+The factory turned out engines and chassis, but although steel presses were installed, they did not produce Volkswagen bodies, which continued being manufactured by hand by Porsche, Daimler-Benz and specialist karosseriewerkes.
 The cost of hand tooling these vehicles meant that they consumed hundreds of man hours and cost an equivalent of 8,000RMs - a far cry from Hitler's proposed 990RM purchase price!
 Only a handful of civilian Volkswagen sedans were produced during the war for promotional purposes and Nazi bigwigs.

 The factory celebrates the beginning of series production of the Volkswagen in 1941.
 These cars were hand-build at excessive cost for propaganda purposes and disguised significant operational problems at the factory.
 During the entire war only 667 military and civilian beetles were built at Wolfsburg.